Kanal D Drama Reaches More Hispanic Households In The U.S. Through Verizon

 The renowned cable provider adds to its television offer the first and only channel of the best and most impressive Turkish series, entirely in Spanish

-MIAMI, March 15, 2021 /PRNewswire/ -- THEMA América, a Canal+ group company, announced today that Kanal D Drama is available in HD starting this month to all subscribers of the Verizon Fios TV Mundo and Mundo Total packages through channel 1586.
+MIAMI, March 15, 2021 /PRNewswire-HISPANIC PR WIRE/ -- THEMA América, a Canal+ group company, announced today that Kanal D Drama is available in HD starting this month to all subscribers of the Verizon Fios TV Mundo and Mundo Total packages through channel 1586.
 Verizon is the second U.S. operator to offer the channel exclusively dedicated to presenting captivating Turkish dramas in Spanish.

 Patrick Rivet, CEO of Thema America, said, "We are very excited to start this year by closing this strategic agreement with Verizon, which strengthens our relationship with this great partner as well as our position in the U.S. Hispanic market.
 This expansion of Kanal D Drama to Fios TV reaffirms our commitment to continue keeping the Spanish-speaking audience company with our varied offer of the best Turkish productions."